Introduction: The Complex World of NAD and Its Precursors

 Monitor and Adjust:

 Keep track of your experiences with NAD+, NR, or NMN supplementation.
-Note any changes in your health, energy levels, and well-being.
+Note any changes in your health, energy levels, and overall well-being.
 Adjust your supplementation regimen as needed, based on your observations and in consultation with your healthcare provider.

 Conclusion: Navigating the NAD Supplement Landscape